also/lead.js/docs/installation.md

 settings.set('github', 'githubs', 'github.example.com', {api_base_url: 'https://github.example.com/api/v3', requires_access_token: true});
 ```

 Now, installing lead.js is just placing these files on a server somewhere.
-You'll need to configure your Graphite, OpenTSDB, and any other data sources to allow CORS access to this origin.
+You'll need to configure your data sources to allow CORS access to this origin.

 ## Building from source